hitesh920/deploy-mirror-leech-bot/README.md

 <b>App api_hash</b> will be your TELEGRAM_HASH

 ### TOKEN_PICKLE_URL:
-- Go to your index link and click on the token.pickel u just hosted in step 3 and copy the direct download link.
+- Go to your index link and click on the token.pickle u just hosted in step 3 and copy the direct download link.

 ![image](https://user-images.githubusercontent.com/77688759/161749786-d71ab726-51b9-49b7-9dae-b584cd3177e2.png)